Adityadev01/Flint/README.md

 # Flint

-a Multipurpose bot with powerful Moderation bot for managing events, server activites and much more.
+A Multipurpose bot with powerful Moderation bot for managing events, server activites and much more.